What happens during stroke rehabilitation?

 Your physical, occupational, or speech therapist will likely give you "homework" or exercises to do on your own.
 These are very important to your recovery and should be followed.
 The guides listed above also discuss the work you will need to do on your own and activities you can do to improve your recovery.
 Other books and guides are out there.
 We recommend visiting your local public library and working with a librarian to find good resources in their collection.

-Lastly, visit AbleData and check their database of assistive devices to help in your recovery.
-AbleData lists everything from grab bars and reachers to communication aids to modified vehicles.
+Lastly, visit the AT3 center to find your state's assistive technology program.
+These centers provide information on everything from grab bars and reachers to communication aids to modified vehicles.

 If you have additional questions or would like to recommend a resource for this list, please leave a comment below!